Proglycem Side Effects

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Increased hair growth, especially on the forehead, back, arms, and legs

 - Loss of appetite

 Applies to diazoxide: compounding powder, injectable solution, oral capsule, oral suspension

 Angina with myocardial and cerebral infarction have been associated with the use of a 300 mg intravenous dose of diazoxide (the active ingredient contained in Proglycem)

 One case of optic nerve infarction was reported following a single 300 mg bolus dose of diazoxide, as a result of a sudden reduction in diastolic pressure.

-Results from one prospective trial conducted in patients with severe hypertension and coronary artery disease showed a 50% incidence of ischemic changes in the electrocardiogram following single 300 mg bolus injections of diazoxide.
+Results from one prospective trial conducted in patients with severe hypertension and coronary artery disease showed a 50% incidence of ischemic changes in the electrocardiogram following single 300 mg bolus injections of diazoxide.[Ref]

 More about Proglycem (diazoxide)

 - Dosage Information